FREE TRIAL UPGRADE!

 1. Stakeholders interested in a facility’s EMS often cover a wide range of individuals and groups.
 These will be internal to the organization, such as employees, and external, including regulators and local governments.

-A facility was going through their initial ISO 14001 certification audit when the third-party auditor had a question about the interested parties the facility had identified.
-The business had identified several external interested groups and only two internal (employees and the in-house emergency response team), and the auditor felt something had been missed.
-In learning about the business, the auditor had learned that the company was privately held by three investors.
-While this meant there weren’t interested shareholders, the auditor believed the owning partners should be listed as an internal stakeholder and therefore be considered when looking at environmental impacts, programs resources, and setting program improvement goals.
-This was a minor non-conformance in the audit report and the facility was able to quickly make the update to their interested parties list and close the finding.
+A facility was going through the initial ISO 14001 certification audit when the third-party auditor had a question about the interested parties.
+The business had identified several external interested groups but only two internal interested groups (employees and the in-house emergency response team; the auditor felt something had been missed.
+When the auditor learned that the company was privately held by three investors, the auditor believed the owning partners should be listed as internal stakeholders and, therefore, be considered when looking at environmental impacts, program resources, and program improvement goals.
+This was a minor nonconformance in the audit report, and the facility was able to quickly make the update to their interested parties list and close the finding.